sumanaga/edge-ai-suites/README.md

 [The Retail AI Suite](retail-ai-suite) accelerates hardware decisions for Retail AI workloads at the edge, featuring use cases such as self-checkout and loss prevention.

-[The Media & Entertainment AI Suite](media-and-entertainment-ai-suite) provides libraries and sample applications to accelerate solution development for high-performance, high-quality, and live video production, which improves viewer experience.

 [The Robotics AI Suite](robotics-ai-suite) provides ready to use samples leveraging AI to help solve common robotics problems such as perception, navigation, simulation, and planning.